dc138/st-patched/README.md

 # Credits

-All patches included are credited to their respective authors.
+All patches included are credited to their respective authors, see respective files for more information.
-Some have been modified to apply together cleanly.
+Most have been modified to apply together without any interaction needed.
-See each patch page for more info.
-Based on suckless.org's [Simple Terminal](https://st.suckless.org/).
+Based on suckless.org's [Suckless Simple Terminal](https://st.suckless.org/).